 The applications making use of epoxy-enhanced coatings and paints benefit a wide range of sectors.
 The most common are construction (including flooring), shipbuilding, water and sewage treatment as well as home appliances.
-By bringing new performance characteristics to the material they coat or bond, epoxies improve efficiency and technical advantages superiority.
+By bringing new performance characteristics to the material they coat or bond, epoxies improve efficiency and enhance technical advantages.
 Epoxy coatings include:

 Industrial and everyday uses

 Industrial applications are common in a number of sectors.
 Epoxies are used as protective and insulating coatings and primers to build ships and other vessels, aircrafts, spacecrafts and satellite systems.
-Due to their strength, they are used in the renewable energy sector to coat steel, wind turbine poles as well as to produce their blades, and protect the structures of hydroelectric power stations.
+Due to their strength, they are used in the renewable energy sector to coat the steel bodies of wind turbine poles as well as to produce their blades, and protect the structures of hydroelectric power stations.
 Other relevant applications include pipes used for drinking water, waste, oil and gas.

 In the construction sector, epoxies are used in structural parts, engineering adhesives and paints to enhance durability, strength and resiliency, guaranteeing longer lifespans and lowering the need for repainting and refurbishment.
-In applications such as flooring, they help maintain higher hygienic standards, as they allow the use of stronger cleaners.
-When used with materials such as marble, they also improve their aesthetic properties.
-Last, they are also used as fire protection on commercial and industrial installations.
+In applications such as flooring, they help maintain higher hygienic standards, as they allow the use of stronger cleaning agents.
+When used on materials such as marble, they also improve their aesthetic properties.
+Lastly, they are also used as fire retardant coatings on commercial and industrial installations.

 Epoxies are widely applied as liquid pastes or mortars to coat the floors of shopping malls, hospitals, schools, prisons and industrial buildings.

-In the food industry, epoxies can be found in cans and special packaging, where they are used as a lining to protect the contents from corrosion and the flavour of goods.
+In the food industry, epoxies can be found in cans and special packaging, where they are used as a lining to protect the contents from corrosion and preserve the original flavour of food.

 Finally, epoxies are used in household appliances as functional powder coatings, increasing resistance to chemicals, food acids, pollutants, sewage and water as well as protecting from corrosion, harsh conditions and wear and tear.